Marybai Huking

 Marybai Huking (born November 11, 1996) is an American goalball player who won a bronze medal at the 2016 Summer Paralympics.
 She was adopted from China when she was two years old, and raised in Salt Lake City.

+Early life

-She was born with albinism and classified as legally blind.
+Born on November 11, 1996 with albinism and classified as legally blind.

+Career

+In 2010, Utah Foundation for the Blind and Visually Impaired introduced Marybai to goalball.

+At the 2020 Summer Games, she made 101 blocks in 72 minutes of her duration of playing.
+She is also a two-time Paralympic medalist, winning bronze in Rio and silver in Tokyo.